25 Famous Shoe Brand Logos: Beyond the Swoosh

 21. Birkenstock: The Seal of Quality

-Birkenstock's logo often appears as a seal, with the name and “Made in Germany” reinforcing its commitment to quality and heritage.
-The hexagonal shape and clean typography feel more like a craftsman's mark than a fashion brand's logo.
+Birkenstock’s logo often appears as a seal, with the name and “Made in Germany” reinforcing its commitment to quality and heritage.
+The hexagonal shape and clean typography evoke a craftsman’s mark more than a fashion brand’s logo.

 - Entrepreneur’s Takeaway: A “seal” or “badge” style logo can communicate quality, tradition, and authenticity.
 It works well for food products, handcrafted goods, and heritage brands.